 Therefore, any person who made clay art — either professionally or recreationally — could’ve been exposed to asbestos without even knowing.

-Instances of Clay Causing Mesothelioma
+Examples of Clay Art Causing Mesothelioma

 “(Clay) pieces that fall off will dry and may create a dust in the room,” the letter reads, noting this can lead to airborne asbestos fibers.